CMakePP/CMaize/docs/src/background/terminology.rst

       copy/pasting runs afoul of DRY because developers may need to change multiple build systems if a bug is found, a new best practice is introduced, or a new feature is added.

+   GUI
+      A Graphical User Interface (GUI) is a mechanism for a user to interact with a program via a traditional window-based environment.